 Over the last decade, asset owners have implemented factor investment programs with a focus on domestic markets.
 Increasingly, they are also funding equity factor programs in international markets.
 Two catalysts are driving this trend.
-First, there has been a steady erosion in asset owners’ home biases, leading to more passive and active international mandates.
-Second, investment committees and boards of trustees have become more comfortable with using factors as a complement to core passive and traditional active allocations.
+First, there has been a steady erosion in asset owners’ home biases, leading to more indexed and active international mandates.
+Second, investment committees and boards of trustees have become more comfortable with using factors as a complement to core indexed and traditional active allocations.

 But have factors behaved the same way outside the U.S.?
 The upshot is mixed: We find that factors such as minimum volatility and momentum are “global factors.”
 Fundamental factors, however, such as quality, dividend yield and size, have demonstrated little correlation to their U.S. counterparts.
 Allocators may look to defensive factors as either hedges in their international equity programs, or as complements to their active managers.